st-tu-dresden/inloop/README.md

 Note: Ubuntu 12.04 only ships with Python 3.2, which means you should install a more recent version (see the `Vagrantfile`).

-#### Tools and libraries
+#### Dependencies

-You'll at least need:
+For a local developer setup you will need:

+* Git
+* Python >= 3.3
+* Redis Server
-* Tools to build Python extensions (e.g., required by Pillow and psycopg2)
+* Tools and libraries to build Python extensions (for Pillow and optionally psygopg2)
-    * Build tools (`gcc`/`clang`, `make`)
-    * The `python3-dev` package (Python 3 development files)
-* For Pillow: `libtiff4-dev libjpeg8-dev zlib1g-dev libfreetype6-dev liblcms2-dev libwebp-dev tcl8.5-dev tk8.5-dev`
-* libpq header files (for psycopg2)

-If you use a Debian-based Linux, take a look at the `Vagrantfile` to get a list of packages you need to install.
+On Ubuntu >= 14.04 or Debian >= 8 you can install above dependencies as follows:

+    apt-get install build-essential git libfreetype6-dev libjpeg8-dev liblcms2-dev \
+        libpq libtiff4-dev libwebp-dev python3 python3-dev tcl8.5-dev tk8.5-dev zlib1g-dev

+On OS X (using Homebrew):

+    brew install python3 redis

 ### Local development setup

-Assuming you already cloned this repository and changed to the directory:
+The following steps assume that you already have installed the dependencies listed above and cloned this repo to your local machine.
+From inside your clone, execute:

 ```bash
 # setup a virtual environment ...